Platform publishes South Asia Quarterly Update #16

 The controversial case of the Harrier

-When the Norwegian Environment Agency boarded the laid-up vessel they found evidence that the HARRIER was indeed under a “break up voyage” insurance from Norway to Gadani, Pakistan.
-They also found unidentified and excessive amounts of sludge and fuel oils.
-The sales contract that dated from summer 2015 – when we had first received the anonymous tip-off – revealed that the contact person for Julia Shipping Inc. was Keyur Dave, Chief Financial Officer at cash buyer Wirana.
-It thus became clear that the repair contract from the Middle-East which had been provided to the Norwegian authorities as a way to escape checks for the illegal export of the vessel for breaking was false.
-The HARRIER was now under arrest and not allowed to leave Norway unless it was to sail to a ship recycling destination in line with international and European hazardous waste laws.
+When the Norwegian Environment Agency boarded the vessel, they discovered it was insured for a “break-up voyage” from Norway to Gadani, Pakistan.
+They also found excessive, unidentified amounts of sludge and fuel oils.
+A sales contract dated back to summer 2015—when we had first received the anonymous tip—listed Keyur Dave, Chief Financial Officer of the cash buyer Wirana, as the contact for Julia Shipping Inc. It became clear that the repair contract supposedly from the Middle East, provided to Norwegian authorities to avoid scrutiny, was fabricated.
+As a result, the HARRIER was placed under arrest and prohibited from leaving Norway unless it was to a recycling facility that complied with European and international hazardous waste regulations.